What is negative self-talk?

 David Miers, PhD, LIPC

-David Miers, PhD, LIPC, is the Counseling and Program Development Manager with Bryan Medical Center Mental Health Services.
+David Miers, PhD, LIPC, is the Counseling and Program Development Manager for mental health services at Bryan Medical Center in Lincoln, Neb.

 Always, remember there is help and there is hope.
 If you’re concerned about overcoming negative thinking, Bryan Health has the support you need.
 Take our free, confidential online screening now.